datapointchris/reddit-nlp/README.md

   <br>
 </h1>

-<h4 align="center">Program for scraping subbreddits and storing them in various user-chosen ways, later loading data from multiple sources into a standard format to perform analysis and NLP classification.<br />
+<h4>Program for scraping subbreddits and storing them in various user-chosen ways, later loading data from multiple sources into a standard format to perform analysis and NLP classification.<br />
 Saves and extracts data from multiple sources.<br />
 Using configuration files and class definitions to seperate structure and function.</h4>